Theatre

 Here’s your breakdown of all the A-listers you’ll be able to see live in London over the next few months

 London has been inundated with big stars on its stages lately and the trend shows no sign of slowing down.
 From major musicals to gritty new dramas, there are lots of shows either already running or due to arrive soon that can count some pretty famous faces in their casts.
-The latest exciting news out of the West End is the announcement that comedian Tom Allen will be joining the cast of Titanique, playing Rose’s irrepressible mother, Ruth, but he’s far from the only public figure signing in at stage door over the next few months.
+The latest exciting news out of the West End is the announcement that Sadie Sink and Noah Jupe will be starring in Romeo & Juliet at the Harold Pinter Theatre this spring, but they’re far from the only public figures signing in at stage door over the next few months.
 London is soon to welcome Hollywood actors, chart-topping singers, and even Margot Robbie as a producer… Read on to find out who else will be treading the boards in London’s West End.

 Titanique